 Welcome to the REF section of the BU Research Blog!

-The Research Excellence Framework (REF) has replaced the Research Assessment Exercise (RAE) as the process for assessing the volume and quality of research in UK HEIs.
-As with the RAE, the results of the REF will determine the annual quality-related research (QR) grant distributed from HEFCE to HEIs in England.
+The Research Excellence Framework (REF) is the exercise for assessing the volume and quality of research in UK HEIs.
+As with its predecessor (the RAE), the results of the REF are used by HEFCE to determine the annual quality-related research (QR) grant distributed from HEFCE to HEIs in England.

-The last REF exercise was REF 2014.
+The last exercise was REF 2014.
 Institutions made their submissions in autumn 2013 and the results were published in December 2014.
-The next REF exercise is officially still referred to by HEFCE as the post-2014 REF, however, we are anticipating that the next assessment taking place will be REF 2021.
-If this is the case then submission would be in autumn 2020, meaning this would be a seven year assessment period.
+The next REF exercise has been confirmed as REF 2021 meaning that the submission will be in autumn 2020; this will be a seven year assessment period.

 What do we know about REF 2021?